Lifailon/Web-GPT-to-Code/README.md

 # GPT Command-line interface

-Alternative solution is to use **free** AI models (Chat GPT) on the command line via the PowerShell module using the web version via Selenium for direct integration into the code.
+Alternative solution is to use **free** AI models (Chat GPT) on the command line via the PowerShell module using the web version via Selenium (without using API) for direct integration into the code.

 Modules for working with **[Phind](https://github.com/Lifailon/gpt-cli/blob/rsa/Modules/Get-Phind/Get-Phind.psm1)**, **[LangChain](https://github.com/Lifailon/gpt-cli/blob/rsa/Modules/Get-LangChain/Get-LangChain.psm1)** and **[YandexGPT](https://github.com/Lifailon/gpt-cli/blob/rsa/Modules/Get-YaGPT/Get-YaGPT.psm1)** have been released.
 YaGPT has a probability of triggering captcha, Phind only works in window mode.
 Reading the contents of LangChain responses is done from Trace.